 I use photorealism to kill the ego.
-Having enjoyed meditation and intensive esoteric training for upwards of 45 years, it is important to me that identity, sentimentality and awkward notions of permanance be avoided.
+Having enjoyed meditation and intensive esoteric training for almost a half century, it is important to me that identity, sentimentality and awkward notions of permanance be avoided.
 This is really difficult and the ultimate irony that to strive for such a thing could be said to spring from ego.
 Well, I'll take that criticism and forge ahead anyway.
 Here's a bit on photorealism.

 Photorealism and related resources.

 Photorealism (from Guggenheim Link)